September 27, 2018 SWEET HOME MONTANA

 Romantic Times: “Marshall has a knack for writing stories that target her middle-age audience to a tee.
 The finely detailed characters and situations may even lead readers to believe parts of the story are based on their own lives…the finish is as warm and satisfying as a bowl of fresh “chowdah.”

 Finalist in the Colorado Romance Writers’ Award of Excellence contest, 3rd place in Ancient City Romance Authors Heart of Excellence Readers’ Choice Contest, and 2nd place in the Wisconsin Write Touch Readers’ Award contest – Mainstream with Strong Romanctic Elements category

 Smart Bitches blog Over Forty Romance Discussion Follow the link for an interesting discussion, plus recommendations for other older character romances.

-White was a “one-hit-wonder” ten years ago.
-At a crossroads, he decides to attempt a comeback.
-He’s hoping the three-week tour he’s put together will reignite his career.
-All he needs now is some cheap transportation, and the widow with the RV might just fit the bill.
+Tyler White was a “one-hit-wonder” ten years back.
+Now at a crossroad in his life, he makes an attempt at a comeback.
+He’s hoping the three-week tour will reignite his non-existent career.
+All he needs now is some cheap transportation and the widow with the RV might just fit the bill.

-D’Anne and Tyler discover a lot about themselves—and each other—as they journey from Nashville to Las Vegas, via Texas, with the band and Tyler’s dog.
-Can close quarters really help a has-been singer on the comeback trail and a widow with California style find love?
+D’Anne and Tyler discover a lot about life, love, and each other as they journey the southwest from Nashville, to Texas and on to Las Vegas with the band and Tyler’s dog, Dexter.
+Can close quarters really help a has-been singer on the comeback trail and a new widow who is unraveling a family secret find love?